-CGW4U1 Canadian and World 1 credit Issues: A Geographic Analysis, University Preparation
+VCGW4U Canadian and World 1 credit Issues: A Geographic Analysis, (e-learning) University Preparation

 This course draws on geographic concepts, skills, methods, and technologies to analyse significant issues facing Canadians as citizens of an interdependent world.
 Students will examine the challenges of creating a sustainable and equitable future through the study of a range of topics, including economic interdependence; geopolitical conflict; regional disparities in the ability to meet basic human needs; and protection of the planet's life-support systems.
-Offered in 2018-2019 and 2020-2021.